Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Use OnionShare/TorBrowser to share files rather than public Dropbox/Google Docs, etc.
 * Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

-# Organizers & journalists vs. small organizations
+# Organizers & journalists vs. Assholes with Resources

 * On your server(s), use LetsEncrypt to enable TLS connections (for Web+Mail+any hosted service)
 * Use Tor to hide your physical-world location